UNDER CONSTRUCTION

 Elizabeth, unable to restrain a laugh, thought only that the following evening promised more than enough amusement, even without Lady Catherine's approbation.

+"Well, Lizzy, how can you say no to such a request.
+You must oblige our guest.
+And I would hear you, too.
+You do have a nice voice.
+And you, Jane, I am sure you can oblige your mother; otherwise, you will not have rest until you do."
+He put down his newspaper and took off his glasses.
+He turned to his wife.
 "I suppose you will ask me for funds for this promising event, my dear.
-I only hope the expense of feeding half the regiment and all of Netherfield will not leave us obliged to sup on cold mutton for the rest of the winter."
+I only hope the expense of feeding half the regiment and all of Netherfield will not leave us required to sup on cold mutton for the rest of the winter."

 Mrs. Bennet, quite unshaken, cried, "Nonsense, Mr. Bennet!
 It will be the finest dinner Longbourn has ever seen, and it shall pay for itself a hundred times over when Jane is mistress of Netherfield!"